dskemp/courtdata/content/cases/ot2019/17-1678/index.md

 roles:
 - "on behalf of the Petitioners"
 - "on behalf of the Respondent"
-- "Principal Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondent"
+- "Principal Deputy Solicitor General, for the United States, as amicus curiae, supporting the Respondent"
 tags:
 topics:
 summary: "A cross-border shooting by a United States Border Patrol agent does not give rise to a damages claim pursuant to Bivens v.
 Six Unknown Fed.
 Narcotics Agents, 403 U.S. 388."